Dr. Josiah Bartlett saved his own life in the same spirit he signed the Declaration of Independence: by questioning authority.

 His practice flourished.
 He was friendly and smart and interested in political affairs.

-Josiah Bartlett was elected to the New Hampshire Legislature in 1765, but he quickly grew disillusioned with the greed of the royal governor, Benning Wentworth.
+Josiah Bartlett won election to the New Hampshire Legislature in 1765, but he quickly grew disillusioned with the greed of the royal governor, Benning Wentworth.

 Wentworth granted a number of charters, reserving large tracts of land for himself and the Church of England.
-His nephew John Wentworth became governor and continued the practice.
+His nephew John Wentworth succeeded him as governor and continued the practice.
 Bartlett began to oppose Gov. John Wentworth’s policies.

 Wentworth tried to coopt Bartlett by appointing him justice of the peace and a colonel in the militia.
 In 1775, Wentworth was run out of New Hampshire, but not before he fired Bartlett from his appointed posts.